This article contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Plastic Combs

-Here at the Emporium we are not big fans of these, but some of them do look very good.
+Here at the Emporium I am not a big fan of these, but some of them do look very good.
 They are easier to clean, but that is the only real benefit of picking one of these.

 They tend to hold some level of static, and that can cause frays or fuzz with some beards.